Frexuz/frexity.com/docs/gems.md

 - Gems we think we should try that will help productivity, or improve code.
 - Gems that are community standard (or "best in class") for a perticular area/problem.

+Create a new issue if you like to add a gem, and add it to the table below.

 ## Gems we should use

 ### Application gems